Sola Sobowale and Femi Adebayo show off dance moves at Oga Bello's party

 The actor and his siblings left no stone unturned to make sure that their father had a great time as he clocked the new age.

-In a clip sighted on Femi's page, he was sen with veteran actress Sola Sobowale at the party and they both had a dance battle to a song playing in the background.
+In a clip sighted on Femi's page, he was seen with veteran actress Sola Sobowale at the party and they both had a dance battle to a song playing in the background.

-You are my best friend: Femi Adebayo gushes over Oga Bello as he celebrates 70th birthday months after wife's

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through info@corp.legit.ng!